Luc Vanrell: The story behind the discovery of Antoine de Saint-Exupéry’s P-38 “Lightning”

 So gradually, over the site investigation, that hypothesis turned into certainty, to the indisputable proof.

-It was first necessary to confirm that the remains on this sector belonged to a “Lightning”.
+It was first necessary to confirm that the aircraft debris belonged to a “Lightning”.

 It was not simple, because two similar planes crashed there and their remains are scattered across the sea bottom.
 The depth of the wreck, lying at 83 metres and the lack of resources have also complicated the investigations under water.

-I wanted to identify I the “proof”, a unique piece that only toggle could be on the aircraft of Saint-Exupéry .
+I wanted to identify I the “proof”, a unique piece that could be on the aircraft of Saint-Exupéry .
 But, I had to find it in the wreck.

 Until that moment, it remained a possibility.
 So it is under water, while I dived to see if that unique piece still existed, when finally the “possible” becomes suddenly a certainty.

-As always-In And such cases, these old pieces of rusting metal suddenly become human and tell cz a drama that unfolded on RatingsPage.aspx day of 1944, the death of a man and what man, the great Saint-Exupéry himself!
+As always in such cases, these old pieces of rusting metal suddenly become human and tell us a drama that unfolded on that day of 1944, the death of a man and what a man, the great Saint-Exupéry himself!

-One might is It say, a world tragedy since Saint-Exupéry was a great writer.
+One might say, a world tragedy since Saint-Exupéry was a great writer.
 What is your opinion?

-I found that Personally there was little point-In searching the wreckage of Saint-Exupéry, simply because it is after all only toggle a historical anecdote.
+I found that there was little point in searching for the wreck of Saint-Exupéry’s aircraft, simply because it is after all only a historical anecdote.

-Cultural riches that The Saint-Exupéry has offered, are-In his books, not-In the remains of his aircraft.
+The cultural treasure that Saint-Exupéry has offered, are in his books, not in the remains of his aircraft.

 Moreover, having been an avid young reader of Saint-Exupéry, I found that his disappearance (like the Little Prince) was what suited him best.